Day 35 of 100 intentional, reflective steps.

 During meetings one of the phrases I wondered at was, “I know my next drink/pill will be my last.
 It will kill me.”
 I didn’t understand the power of addiction and that one “hit” could be enough to start the final addictive slide towards death.

 Not to mitigate the power of alcohol but maybe I do understand the addictive mindset a little bit.
+Also a luxury rehab Merseyside is what I want to go to to help me with my addiction.

 Yesterday it all started with an M&M. They are small, harmless in small quantities, forgettable even.
 They scratched that sugar itch just enough.
 Then the Boy Scouts came to deliver my caramel nut popcorn.
 Perhaps just bite or two.
 Certainly not enough to affect my diet.
 Next, sugared creamer in my coffee because that is better than having a pop right?
 I ended the day with a birthday cupcake and chips and salsa.
 Salsa is veggies!
 All of the sudden it is very clear that I am no longer on a healthy eating plan.
 It’s ok, I can pick back up tomorrow.
 I lost 6 lbs this week.
 Don’t I deserve a break?